tonyespy/edgex-core-snap/README.md

 ## Installation

-An amd64 version of the snap is currently published to the edge channel of the Global snap store.
-It can be installed on an Ubuntu system running snapd (desktop or server) using the following command:
+Both amd64 and arm64 versions of this snap are currently published to the edge channel of the snap store.
+They can be installed on any system running snapd (desktop or server) using the following command:

 `sudo snap install --edgex edgexfoundry-core`

-**Note 1** - it should be possible to install the snap on other distros that have snapd running.
+**Note 1** - this snap has only been tested on Ubuntu 16.04 LTS desktop and Ubuntu Core 16.

 **Note 2** - the start script will fail on a sytem which has more than one local IP address, or active bridge network devices as the current consul start command doesn't specify a specific